Treatment Options

 Group Therapy

-Daily habits and lifestyle choices play a crucial role in managing bipolar disorder symptoms.
+Daily habits play a crucial role in managing bipolar disorder symptoms.

-Regular physical activity and balanced nutrition support mood stability.
+Regular movement and balanced meals support mood stability.